egordm/boosters/docs/rfcs/0003-inference-pipeline.md

 ## Summary

 The inference pipeline provides batch and single-row prediction for GBDT ensembles using pluggable traversal strategies.
 The `Predictor<T>` struct orchestrates tree traversal, block processing, and parallel execution via Rayon.
-Trees are traversed using the `TreeView` trait and `FeatureAccessor` for data access.
+Trees are traversed using `TreeView` and `SampleAccessor` traits for data access.

 ## Design Overview